dart-lang/site-www/src/tools/dart-fix.md

 toc: false
 ---

-The `dart fix` command finds and fixes two types of issues:
+The `dart fix` command (added in Dart 2.12) finds and fixes two types of issues:

 * Analysis issues that have associated automated fixes (sometimes called _quick-fixes_ or _code actions_)